Kay-Rohit/YoutubeDownloader/README.md

-This is a Youtube Video and Playlist downloader made using python and pytube3 library and the GUI is make using tinkter.
+This is a Youtube Video and Playlist downloader made using python and pytube3 library and the GUI is made using tinkter.

 How to use this downloader -
 1. Download The YtDownloader.zip and extract it